scipy-lectures/scientific-python-lectures/intro/language/io.rst

 Input and Output
 ================

-To be exhaustive, here are some informations about input and output in Python.
+To be exhaustive, here are some information about input and output in Python.
 Since we will use the Numpy methods to read and write files, you may skip this chapter at first reading.